microsoft/service-fabric-yarp/README.md

    above that the new thumbprint is present on every ingress node.
 4. Wait for SFYarp's rescan interval (or restart the SFYarp application if you need immediate cutover).
-5. Monitor `YarpProxyLogs` for the certificate-load event confirming the new thumbprint is in use.

 **With `vmSecrets` (Option 2).** Rotate via ARM.
 Update the `certificateUrl` to the new versioned URL and redeploy the node-type